middle school success

 Working with CLF is more than just using a curriculum, it’s a partnership.
 Built into the program are several opportunities for guest speakers, volunteers, and special events.
 The CLF program team works closely with school administrators and instructors to support these engagement opportunities:

 Meet a Civic Leader Day is both a guided lesson and a unique opportunity for students to hear from a leader in their communities.
-This may be an Alderman, local business owner, community organizer, etc. CLF helps partners secure and schedule impactful guest speakers to supplement what students are learning in the program.
+This may be an Alderman, local business owner, community volunteer or organizer, etc. CLF helps partners secure and schedule impactful guest speakers to supplement what students are learning in the program.

 Career Day encourages students to explore different career paths, but more importantly to help them understand what they will likely experience once they are part of the workforce.
 Guest speakers provide insight not only into their day-to-day work life, but also into how they arrived at their current position and what they learned along the way.